ibmresilient/resilient-community-apps/oauth-utils/README.md

   ![screenshot: oauth-utils-ms-sec_3 ](./doc/screenshots/oauth-utils-ms-sec_3.png)

 * Save the secret `Value` locally.
-This will be used as the value for the `client_secret` setting/argument.
+This is be used as the value for the `client_secret` setting/argument.

 #### Authenticated SMTP
 * Log in to [Microsoft 365 admin center](https://admin.microsoft.com) as an admin user and go to `Users` > `Active users`.